PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 *"The Flame's Sacrifice: A Martyr's Tale"*
     "Tira Miron, a paladin of the Silver Flame, faced a terrible choice.
 To save the world from a great evil, she willingly offered herself as a vessel for the Flame's power.
 In a blinding flash of radiance, Tira ascended, becoming one with the Silver Flame.
 Her sacrifice stands as a testament to the depths of devotion and the unyielding spirit of those who serve the Flame."

+*"The Mimic: How to Identify a Lurking Threat"*
+	Its a mimic.

 ---

 ###### Note.